-6 SUMMARY
+7 SUMMARY

-In order to make predictions in the observational plane and to allow unbiased comparisons between semi-analytic models and real data, we have developed the Millennium Run Observatory (MRObs), a new virtual telescope facility that can be used to simulate realistic observational data based on the semi-analytic model galaxy catalogues associated with the dark matter Millennium Run Simulations.
-The MRObs allows one to produce scientific image data sets in .FITS format.
+In order to make predictions in the observational plane and to allow unbiased comparisons between semi-analytic models and real data, we have developed the Millennium Run Observatory (MRObs), a new virtual telescope facility that can be used to simulate realistic observational data based on the semi-analytic model galaxy catalogues associated with the dark matter MR simulations.
+The MRObs allows one to produce scientific image data sets in .fits format.
 These artificial data can be analyzed using the standard tools routinely used for analyzing real observations, allowing a relatively unbiased comparison between SAMs and real data.
-This contrasts with previous studies that compare highly idealized SAM predictions to observational data.
-The new technique will help - but is by no means limited - to:
+This